 The initial tranche of the buy-in, which was valued at approximately £230 million of liabilities, was completed in August 2016.
 The second smaller tranche worth approximately £16 million was completed in January 2017.
-The data reconciliation exercise has largely been completed and the pricing validation will commence once the outstanding queries have been resolved.
+The data reconciliation exercise was completed during the year and a return premium of approximately £2.7m refunded to the Scheme.

-The longevity insurance, which was established in 2011, remains in place covering approximately £1 billion of the liabilities.
+The longevity insurance, which was established in 2011, remains in place covering approximately $\pounds$ 700 million of the liabilities.

-The majority of the Government bonds are easily bought or sold with the exception of £47m of bonds held in a segregated account as collateral for the longevity insurance policy.
+The majority of the Government bonds are easily bought or sold with the exception of £52m of bonds held in a segregated account as collateral for the longevity insurance policy.
 The unitised vehicles in which the Scheme invests, with the exception of the reinsurance, secure income alternative and certain property funds, deal regularly and are easily bought or sold.
 The reinsurance, secure income alternative and property funds are recognised as being less liquid.
-These funds amounted to £123,462,000 as at 31 December 2019 or 6% of the Scheme assets (2018: £89,249,000; 5%).
+These funds amounted to £123,845,000 as at 31 December 2020 or 6% of the Scheme assets (2019: £123,462,000; 6%).